Mytherin/Protocol-Benchmarks/README.md

 ```

 # Additional Notes
 For the MongoDB ODBC driver [this proprietary driver](http://www.simba.com/drivers/mongodb-odbc-jdbc/) is used.
 This driver requires a valid license file called `SimbaMongoDBODBCDriver.lic` to be in the users' home directory.
 This license file can be obtained by requesting a free trial of the software, after which they will email you a license file.
+In case this driver is no longer available, we have [archived it as well](https://zenodo.org/record/1307303).